OpenBfS/imis-iam/docker/README.md

 # Docker Setup

-Use docker-compose to build/start the whole IAM stack at once, e.g. with
+Use docker-compose to build/start the IAM stack, e.g. with

 ```bash
 cd docker